pilotak/homeassistant-mikrotik-api/README.md

 # HomeAssistant component: `MikroTik`
-The `mikrotik` platform enables you to execute scripts in MikroTik router
+The `mikrotik` platform enables you to execute scripts and perform API requests in MikroTik router

 To enable MikroTik platform in your installation, add the following to your `configuration.yaml` file: